lunarserge/facere-sensum/doc/intro.rst

 The Approach
 ************

-The key idea behind ``facere-sensum`` is that metrics can be combined into tree-like structures where leaf nodes represent individual metrics and joints represent collective metrics for subtrees growing from them.
-E.g., imagine you are tracking SEO (Search Engine Optimization) efficiency metric for your company.
-The company has several projects.
-Each project has a landing page that you want to be found by web searches using certain phrases (search terms).
-There are multiple search terms per project.
+The core concept of ``facere-sensum`` revolves around the idea that metrics can be organized into a hierarchical structure resembling a tree.
+In this structure, the individual metrics are represented as leaf nodes, while collective metrics for groups of metrics are represented as nodes that connect to their respective subgroups.
+To illustrate, let's consider a scenario where you are monitoring the efficiency of your company's SEO (Search Engine Optimization) efforts.
+The company manages multiple projects, and each of these projects has its own dedicated landing page.
+The goal is to ensure that these landing pages are discoverable in web searches conducted using specific keywords or search terms.
+Each project is associated with multiple search terms to optimize its online visibility.

-Here we have several levels of metrics:
+In this example, there are several levels of metrics:

-* On the lowest level there are individual metrics for how well specific project landing page is found using specific search term.
+* At the lowest level, you have individual metrics that assess how effectively each project's landing page is discovered using specific search terms.
-* Next level combines search terms for a particular project and yields a single-number metric for how well project landing page is found across *all* the search terms.
+* Moving up to the next level, these search terms for a particular project are combined to produce a single numerical metric that gauges how well the project's landing page performs across *all* the associated search terms.
-* Finally, the top level - top of the tree - is just one single number reflecting how well the company does SEO across *all* its projects.
+* Finally, at the top level, which is the highest point in the metric hierarchy, you arrive at a single numerical metric that reflects the overall SEO performance of the entire company across *all* its projects.

+This hierarchical structure allows for a comprehensive assessment of SEO performance, from specific details at the bottom level to the overall company performance at the top level.

-This example is using homogeneous metrics, but in practice metrics can get heterogeneous.
-E.g., you can imagine even higher level which combines SEO efficiency with something different like uptime metric for landing pages.
-To abstract away such differences, ``facere-sensum`` is using normalized metric values at all levels.
-The values must be a floating-point number between ``0`` and ``1``, with ``0`` indicating inferior performance, ``1`` indicating perfect performance and other values indicating varying level of performance in between.
-This is how it works at various levels:
+In this example, we're working with metrics that are relatively uniform, but in practice, metrics can become diverse.
+For instance, you can envision a higher-level metric that combines SEO efficiency with something entirely different, such as the uptime metric for landing pages.
+To address such variations, ``facere-sensum`` distinguishes between raw and normalized metric scores.

+* **Raw Metric Score**: This is the original, user-friendly score for a metric.
+For instance, it could represent the ranking of a project's landing page in web search results for a particular search term.
-* Lowest level metrics should be defined to support this directly.
-E.g., in the SEO example, lowest level metric (for project / search term pair) can be defined as ``1`` if the landing page shows up first in search results, 0.9 if it shows up second and so forth.
-The metric becomes ``0`` if the landing page is not found in the top ten search results.
+* **Normalized Metric Score**: This score is a floating-point number between ``0`` and ``1``.
+A score of ``0`` indicates poor performance, ``1`` signifies perfect performance, and other values represent varying levels of performance in between.
+In the context of the SEO example, the lowest-level normalized metric score (for a project and search term combination) might be defined as ``1`` if the landing page appears first in search results, ``0.9`` if it's second, and so on.
+The metric score becomes ``0`` if the landing page doesn't appear in the top ten search results.
+This normalization process allows for consistent and comparable evaluation of metrics, even when they originate from different domains.

+Here's how the system operates at different levels:

+* At the lowest level, metrics should be defined to directly support both raw and normalized scores. ``facere-sensum`` offers an expanding collection of predefined lowest level metrics, and you can also create your own custom ones by referring to the :ref:`instructions for bringing your own metric <bringing-your-own-metric>`.
-* Higher level metrics are calculated automatically by ``facere-sensum`` as a weighted average of the corresponding lower-level metric values, with weights totaling to ``1``.
-This happens on all levels above the lowest.
-Since lower-level metric values are between ``0`` and ``1`` and weights are totaling to ``1`` this yields higher level metric values between ``0`` and ``1`` as well:
+* At higher metric levels, raw and normalized scores maintain the same value.
+These scores are automatically calculated by ``facere-sensum`` as a weighted average of the corresponding lower-level normalized metric scores with weights adding up to a total of ``1``.
+This calculation occurs at all levels above the lowest.
+Given that lower-level metric normalized scores fall within the range of ``0`` to ``1``, and the weights sum to ``1``, this process results in higher-level metric scores also falling within the range of ``0`` to ``1``:

 .. math::